kiliman/remix-superjson/README.md

 your loaders and get the correct types in your route component.

-Thanks to the type inference support added to Remix v1.6.5, you also get full fidelty type inference.
+Thanks to the type inference support added to Remix v1.6.5, you also get full fidelity type inference.

 Demo: https://remix-superjson-production.up.railway.app